 #3 Fernando Lugão Veltem with 18 articles.

-The article most updated this week is AGAIN Instalação do Lync 2013 Edge Server em DMZ Double Hop (Installing Lync 2013 Edge Server in DMZ Double Hop).
-This is being extensively worked on my Fernando Lugão Veltem and looking great!
+The article most updated this week is AGAIN Instalação do Lync 2013 Edge Server em DMZ Double Hop by Fernando Lugão Veltem (Installing Lync 2013 Edge Server in DMZ Double Hop).
+This is being extensively worked on by Fernando and looking great!

 Also worth mentioning is a new piece called System Center Configuration Manager 2012 RTM vs SP1 - Task Sequences xml file fundamental difference by Guillaume SANCIER.
 This is a fine example of the kind of thing we like at TNWiki.
 Real-world-situational-facts and stuff!
 Thanks for your work Guillaume and welcome to the Wiki!

-The largest article to receive some attention this week is Tools for Troubleshooting Slow Boots and Slow Logons (sbsl).
+The largest article to receive some attention this week is Tools for Troubleshooting Slow Boots and Slow Logons (sbsl) by Justin Hall MSFT.
 This is another one of those must-read articles, that will help many generations of users.
 Well worth a scan through, in case you can shave some valuable seconds off your login.

-The article to receive the most revisions this week is Wiki: Known Issues.
+The article to receive the most revisions this week is Wiki: Known Issues by Ed Price - MSFT.
 This is an article we are all trying to bring up to date, but mostly by Ed, so if you know any missing issues, or see some old ones, please help us by updating the article.

 Here at TNWiki, we are very transparent about the workings of the wiki, and invite you to join in as much as you can.